camunda/camunda-docs-manual/content/reference/rest/message/post-message.md

   </tr>
   <tr>
     <td>correlationKeys</td>
-    <td><p>Used for correlation of process instances that wait for incoming messages.
+    <td>Used for correlation of process instances that wait for incoming messages.
     Has to be a JSON object containing key-value pairs that are matched against process instance variables during correlation.
-    Each key is a variable name and each value a JSON variable value object with the following properties.</p>
+    Each key is a variable name and each value a JSON variable value object with the following properties.

-    <%- @partial('api-references/rest/variables/variable-request-primitive-only.html.md.eco', @, {}) %>
+    {{< rest-var-request-primitive-only >}}

     <p><strong>Note:</strong> Process instance variables are the global variables of a process instance.
     Local variables of child executions (such as in subprocesses) are not considered!</p></td>
   </tr>
   <tr>
     <td>processVariables</td>
-    <td><p>A map of variables that is injected into the triggered execution or process instance after the message has been delivered.
+    <td>A map of variables that is injected into the triggered execution or process instance after the message has been delivered.
-    Each key is a variable name and each value a JSON variable value object with the following properties.</p>
+    Each key is a variable name and each value a JSON variable value object with the following properties.
-    <%- @partial('api-references/rest/variables/variable-request.html.md.eco', @, {}) %>
+    {{< rest-var-request >}}
   </tr>
   <tr>
     <td>all</td>